junxit/us-congress-bills-116/bill.md

 ---
 legis-num: H.J.
 RES.
 28
-congress: 116th CONGRESS
-session: 1st Session
-chamber: In the Senate of the United States,
+congress: One Hundred Sixteenth Congress of the United States of America
+session: At the First Session
+chamber:
 ---

 # H.J.
 RES.
 28

-That the resolution from the House of Representatives (H.J.
-Res.
-28) entitled “Joint resolution making further continuing appropriations for fiscal year 2019, and for other purposes.”, do pass with the following
+> Making further continuing appropriations for fiscal year 2019, and for other purposes.

-*Strike all after the enacting clause and insert the following:*

 ## § 1.